fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

   - rwd
 permalink: /posts/images-on-the-web-the-big-picture/
 ---
 In modern web development there are a myriad ways to present an image on a web page and it can often feel pretty baffling.
 In this series I step through the options, moving from basic to flexible images; then from modern responsive images to the new CSS for fitting different sized images into a common shape.
-By the end I'll arrive at a flexible, modern boilerplate and toolkit for images.
+By the end I'll arrive at a flexible, modern boilerplate for images.
 ---

 ## Scope